Astronomy 1X

 lecture notes: 1 2 3 4 5 6 7

-sites: [ Mars Global Surveyor (transfer orbit example)]
+sites: [ Perseverance’s Route to Mars (transfer orbit example)]

 Rockets Gravity assist; examples of Voyager and Cassini; the rocket equation